nicklan/tglgrid/README.md

 spacing, cell size...)
 - Support messages on first inlet to turn on/off particular cells, and query cell state
-- Fix bug where a cell stays red when the mouse leaves the object too quickly
 - Toggle -> hold down shift -> click should fill intervening cells